herrkris/nand2tetris/projects/01/03-or/Readme.md

 ## Solution

-Looking at the truthtable of the `Nand` gate we can see that if any of the inputs are 0 the output is 1.
+Looking at the Truth table of the `Nand` gate we can see that if any of the inputs are 0 the output is 1.
 The logic for our `Or` gate is inverted (or negated).
 Meaing for any input that is 1 the output is 1.
 From that we can derive our implementation.

 ## Implementation